 2020 PEN/Audible Literary Service Award: Patti Smith

 Patti Smith is a writer, performer, and visual artist.
 She gained recognition in the 1970s for her revolutionary merging of poetry and rock.
-She has release 12 albums, including Horses, which has been hailed as one of the top 100 albums of all time by Rolling Stone.
+She has release twelve albums, including Horses, which has been hailed as one of the top one hundred albums of all time by Rolling Stone.

 Smith had her first exhibit of drawings at the Gotham Book Mart in 1973 and was represented by the Robert Miller Gallery for three decades.
 Her retrospective exhibitions include the Andy Warhol Museum, the Fondation Cartier, and the Wadsworth Atheneum Museum of Art.
-Her books include Just Kids, winner of the National Book Award in 2010, Witt, Babel, Woolgathering, The Coral Sea, Auguries of Innocence, M Train, and Devotion.
+Her books include Just Kids (winner of the National Book Award in 2010), Witt, Babel, Woolgathering, The Coral Sea, Auguries of Innocence, M Train, Devotion, and Year of the Monkey.

 In 2005, the French Ministry of Culture awarded Smith the title of Commandeur des Arts et des Lettres, the highest honor given to an artist by the French Republic.
 She was inducted into the Rock and Roll Hall of Fame in 2007.

-Smith married the musician Fred Sonic Smith in Detroit in 1980.
-They had a son, Jackson, and a daughter, Jesse.
+Smith married musician Fred Sonic Smith in Detroit in 1980.
+They have a son, Jackson, and a daughter, Jesse.
 Smith resides in New York City.